Wednesday, April 24, 2024

 "Burn their sin, by such we win!" they'd chant as the pyre engulfed the Wytch.

-By encroaching the process in ceremony, the hunters gave it legitimacy.
+By encroaching upon their victims during the ceremony, the hunters gave it legitimacy.

 "Claim their toil, while their sins boil!" they'd continue as the Wytch's screams died.